Welcome to my website

 You'll learn a bit about me on this and the other pages you can reach by clicking in the column on the left.

 I squeeze time in between paying projects to work on my personal quilts.
 I specialize in traditional heirloom machine quilting, and my real love is colorful shadow applique.
+I just finished this little wallhanging which highlights my filler quilting and my feathers.
 I also take classes at least once a year from a major star in the quilting world to garner fresh ideas and sharpen my skills.
 This miniature quilt was from a class given by George Sicilliano.
 It is 18” x 18” and contains over 1000 pieces.
 Right now, I'm quilting a top I started last winter that's made from the challenge fabric from my quilt group in Arizona.
 I used preprinted foundation panels to make the New York Beauty blocks and found that to be an easy way to piece a fussy block.
 Just make sure your printed foundation panels are squared up so that seams match when sewn together.

 My other quilting love is teaching others what I’ve learned about quilts in my career.
 I promised my quilt group in Arizona a primer on tuck quilts, and I wanted to work up a class on border/binding treatments.
 The result is Window Pane Tucks.
 I was surprised, pleased, and very excited when this quilt won best wall hanging at the 2010 Nebraska State Fair in a field of close to 100 quilts.
 It was a surprise because I'd entered the same quilt in the fair in 2009 and only placed 3rd in it's division.
 What a difference a judge makes!

-You can find a list of my classes and contact information in the menu to the left.
+You can find my contact information in the menu to the left.

 Last Updated: Jun 25th, 2018 - 1:53 PM